Digital-Preservation-Finland/knowledge-base/docs/database/solutions/DBPTK-Developer/Data-type-invalid---is-not-in-conformity-with-INTEGER-type-in-contentxml/index.rst

 	DBPTK Developer:	Data type invalid - .* is not in conformity with 'INTEGER' type in content/.*.xml DBPTK Developer:	The data type information on the column definitions in metadata.xml must be identical to that in the corresponding table[number].xsd file

+Notice: any operation suggested on this page should be carefully considered before use, as this article is in continuous development.